lescx/www.les.cx/content/article/app-sources-grapheneos.md

 #aliases = ['']

-title = 'A Summary of App Repositories for GrapheneOS' subtitle = "Don't bully the app store with 12 apps! :("
+title = 'A Summary of App Repositories for GrapheneOS' subtitle = "Don't bully the app store with only 12 apps… :("
 # tl;dr
-tldr = "If you use the sandboxed Google Play Services, the Google Play Store is currently the most trustworthy source to download apps from.
-Don't use the Aurora Store.
-There is no need to use F-Droid anymore.
-Also, use Obtainium from GitHub to download your FOSS apps.
-Keep an eye on Accrescent.
-You don't need to stuff from the official App websites."
+tldr = 'Ideally, only use the GrapheneOS "Apps" app and Accrescent - maybe that is a possibility in the future.
+If you use the sandboxed Google Play Services, download your apps from the Google Play Store.
+Download Obtainium from GitHub for apps not found in the Google Play Store.
+Do not use Aurora Store or F-Droid anymore.
+Do not download non-app stores from websites.'

 # SEO ~150 chars max
 description = 'A comparison and recommendation about different kind of sources to retrieve apps from for GrapheneOS.'